-HIPAA Joint Notice For The Hernried Center
+HIPAA Joint Notice for The Hernried Center.

 Safeguarding your health information is important to us.
-The following Notice of Privacy Practices describes how, when and why we may use or disclose your heath information, as well as your rights with regard to your health information.
+The following Notice of Privacy Practices describes how, when and why we may use or disclose your health information, as well as your rights with regard to your health information.

 JOINT NOTICE OF PRIVACY PRACTICES